timeonator/api.open.data/README.md

 # open-dataset-backend
 ## Overview
-This project implements basic frictionless dataset functionality base on the specification found at https://specs.frictionlessdata.io/data-package/#descriptor
+This project implements a API for creating ane maintaining frictionless datapackage.json files base on the specification of that file format found at https://specs.frictionlessdata.io/data-package/#descriptor
-In particular the dataset metadata
+Currnet work is on a skeleton of the datapackage.json which supports the most fundamental features of the specifictaion
 ```json
 {
   "name" : "a-unique-human-readable-and-url-usable-identifier",